Navigating Multilingual Search Optimisation in Belgium’s Digital Landscape

 - Regional Targeting: Setting up geotargeting in Google Search Console and other tools enhances regional relevance.

-- Content Structure: Organizing multilingual sites effectively improves user experience and SEO performance.
+- Content Structure: Organising multilingual sites effectively improves user experience and SEO performance.

 Recommendations for Businesses